emgage/emgage-docs/articles/docfx_getting_started.md

 Getting Started
 ---------------
-Start the baseline product introduction
+Start the baseline introduction on Emgage products.